 Changes to Classes

-From the 1st September a new classification E (Commercial, Business and Services) has been created which incorporates the previous A class (A1 retail, A2 finance, A3 restaurant, A4 pub and A5 takeaway uses).
+From the 1st September a new classification E (Commercial, Business and Services) incorporates the previous A class.
+The previous A class included; A1 retail, A2 finance, A3 restaurant, A4 pub and A5 takeaway uses.
 It is now possible to change uses within this E class without needing to secure planning consent.
 A4 Public Houses are excluded from the changes to change further depletion of the pub stocks.
-Pubs are now within Sui Generis (unique) where planning will still be required and subject to individual circumstances.
+Pubs are now within Sui Generis (unique) where individual circumstances impact planning.

 Within the Sui Generis class are Pubs, Cinemas, concert halls, wine bars and takeaways.
-One particular issue that we perceive is that the istinction between a pub and a restaurant has become narrower over the last 20 years, with some traditional pubs becoming very reliant on food income and their celebrity chefs to continue to trade.
+One particular issue that we perceive is that the distinction between a pub and a restaurant has become narrower over the last 20 years.
+Some traditional pubs becoming very reliant on food income and their celebrity chefs to continue to trade.
 We expect there will be some litigation or challenge in this area.

 The business community has received the changes mostly positively.
-However only time will tell whether changing use with the E class will be straight forward.
-User clauses within leaseholds will have to be changed in all leases from 1st September onward.
+However, only time will tell whether changing use with the E class will be straight forward.
+User clauses within leaseholds will change in all leases from 1st September onward.
 Business owners with restrictive covenants should still seek Landlords consent prior to affecting any lasting changes.

-Further information Changes use classes order in England
+For Further information: Changes use classes order in England

 For more articles like this, go to our Articles page (or click here for our previous article), and also consider signing up to our Newsletter!
 To make an enquiry head to Contact Us and for more information on what we do click here!